 Another study indicated that about 29% of people said they would gladly pay additional money for a 5G connection if it guaranteed them better video quality on mobile devices, along with additional benefits like decreased buffering.
 So as 5G continues to roll out across the country over the next few years, you can expect the adoption of OTT solutions to increase even more as a result.

 In the end, it’s safe to say that consumer behaviors and preferences have changed wildly over the last decade.
-On-demand content and over the top distribution was already the way of the future, but the COVID-19 pandemic acted as an accelerant that brought several trends to the forefront far sooner than a lot of people thought they would.
+On-demand content and over-the-top distribution were already the way of the future, but the COVID-19 pandemic acted as an accelerant that brought several trends to the forefront far sooner than a lot of people thought they would.

 Make absolutely no mistake about it–OTT is here to stay, and that is very much a good thing for both consumers and advertisers alike.